Trial for US basketball star begins in Moscow-area court - WHIZ News

 She declined to answer questions from reporters in English as she was led through the courthouse, according to video shown in Russian media.
 Russian media later reported that Griner’s lawyers would not comment on how their client planned to plead.

 The athlete’s detention and trial come at an extraordinarily low point in Moscow-Washington relations.
-Griner was arrested at Sheremetyevo International Airport less than a week before Russia sent troops into Ukraine, which aggravated already high tensions between the two countries.
+Griner was arrested less than a week before Russia sent troops into Ukraine, which aggravated already high tensions between the two countries.
 The invasion led to sweeping sanctions imposed by the United States, and Russia denounced the U.S. for sending weapons to Ukraine.

 Amid the tensions, Griner’s supporters have kept a low profile in hopes of a quiet resolution, until May, when the State Department reclassified her as wrongfully detained and shifted oversight of her case to its special presidential envoy for hostage affairs — effectively the U.S. government’s chief negotiator.